Learning through work and play

 Yoshita Sriramkumar: PhD candidate.
 An early interest in Biology took shape and formulated into a B.E Biotechnology degree from BMS College of Engineering, Bengaluru.
 Moved to pursue research at Ashoka University as a Junior Research Fellow in a Circadian rhythm lab and currently pursuing her PhD research in Mitra Lab.
 The project primarily focuses on identifying links between mitochondrial dynamics and circadian/diurnal rhythms in Drosophila and its implications on cellular physiology.
 While in the lab or otherwise, she loves to listen to music and is a Carnatic vocalist.
 Also trained in Bharatanatyam and Indian contemporary dance forms, she enjoys and appreciates art forms of all kinds.

-Adheesh Ghosh: ASP scholar.
+Adheesh Ghosh (alumnus, now at UCL MS program): ASP scholar.
 Interested in cancer biology from a wide range of approaches, from molecular and cellular biology to evolution and epidemiology.
 He has joined Mitralab as part of a collaborative project focusing on translational research into breast cancer.
 Academics aside, he enjoys quizzing, playing Dungeons and Dragons, and finding new places to eat at with friends.
 (He also loves animals and used to have pet guinea pigs!)